-To eliminate the background noise we compare the experiment with the UrQMD (version 3.3p1) model [21, 22].
+To eliminate the background noise, we compare the experiment with the UrQMD (version 3.3p1) model [22, 23].
 UrQMD itself does not incorporate any kind of particle correlation, and therefore, in this regard it can be utilized only to generate the statistical background.
 The rationale behind using a transport model like the UrQMD is that it treats the final freeze-out stage dynamically.
-It does not make any equilibrium assumption, and describes the dynamics of a hadron gas system very well in and out of the chemical and/or thermal equilibrium.
-In the present case neither the incident nuclei are too large, nor the collision energies are extremely high.
-Hence one can not be sure whether local thermal and/or chemical equilibrium are/is achieved.
-To describe such non-equilibrium many-body dynamics, a transport model is a natural choice.
-The UrQMD model is applicable over a wide range of energies starting from $\sqrt{s{{NN}}} \sim 5$ GeV and ending up at $\sqrt{s{{NN}}} > 200$ GeV.
-In this scheme particle production at high-energy interactions is implemented by the color string fragmentation mechanism similar to that of the Lund model.
-The UrQMD code has been successfully used to reproduce the particle density distributions and the transverse momentum (p_T) spectra of various particle species in proton-proton, proton-nucleus and AB collisions.
-However, as mentioned above, the model does not incorporate the symmetry aspects of the fields associated with the produced particles.
+It does not make any equilibrium assumption and describes the dynamics of a hadron gas system very well in and out of the chemical and/or thermal equilibrium.
+In the present case, neither the incident nuclei are too large nor the collision energies are extremely high.
+Hence, one can not be sure whether local thermal and/or chemical equilibrium are/is achieved.
+To describe such nonequilibrium many-body dynamics, a transport model is a natural choice.
+The UrQMD model is applicable over a wide range of energies starting from $\sqrt{s{NN}} \sim 5 \text{ GeV}$ and ending up at $\sqrt{s{NN}} > 200 \text{ GeV}$.
+In this scheme, particle production at high-energy interactions is implemented by the color string fragmentation mechanism similar to that of the Lund model.
+The UrQMD code has been successfully used to reproduce the particle density distributions and the transverse momentum (p_T) spectra of various particle species in proton-proton, proton-nucleus,